3M Ceramic Coating in Ontario, CA Superior auto styling & Ceramic Coating.

 Step 2: Apply the Coating

+Open the coating’s container and watch for crystallized bits of coating near the top of the bottle.
+If there are none, you can proceed.
+If there are any, dispose of them as these can scratch your car’s original surface.
 Wrap the foam applicator with the micro-suede cloth.
 Put a generous amount of coating on it and start applying it on to your car.
 With little to no pressure, apply the coating on the hood, roof and trunk in straight lines or circular motions.
 Make sure that you aren’t missing any spots and always keep in mind that pressure isn’t necessary.
 Keep doing this with the side panels of the vehicle, the wheels, and other surfaces that you want to coat.

 Step 3: Remove Excess Coating

 Watch for raised parts of the coated surfaces.
 These will be pretty easy to see as they’ll have rainbow effects on them when viewed from different angles.
 Use the microfiber towels to even them out with the rest of the surfaces.
 Seeing these doesn’t mean you did a bad job at coating.
 Even seasoned professionals can’t coat a vehicle perfectly every time on the first try.
+After all obvious imperfections have been addressed, use your towels again to wipe the entire vehicle’s coated surfaces with little to no pressure.
+If any coating goes to surfaces that you didn’t want to coat, simply wipe them with the towels gently to remove it.

 Step 4: Let the Coating Dry and Cure